-People are regretting spending $800 dollars on a Chanel advent calendar featuring stickers and a dust-bag
+People are regretting spending $800 on a Chanel advent calendar featuring stickers and a dust bag

 On Instagram, where the company has more than 47 million followers, social media users would not stop complaining about the expensive festive treat.

-“Bro stop selling the advent calendar,” wrote one user on a post Chanel had shared to tease an upcoming film from its Métiers d’Art show which will be held in Paris on Tuesday.
+“Bro stop selling the advent calendar,” wrote one user on a post Chanel had shared to tease an upcoming film from its Métiers d’Art show, which will be held in Paris on Tuesday.

 “You think your customers are only worthy of some stickers and temporary tattoos,” wrote another.

-“We are sorry that this calendar may have disappointed some people,” Chanel said in a statement, according to The Guardian.
+“We are sorry that this calendar may have disappointed some people,” Chanel said in a statement, according to the Guardian.

 “The exclusive content of the calendar has always been fully detailed on our website chanel.com as well as on the packaging of the product: 27 boxes numbered from 5 to 31, containing full-size perfume and makeup products, miniatures and souvenirs all stamped with Gabrielle Chanel’s lucky number.”

-Advent calendars have always been a beloved feature of the run up to Christmas for many — and can spark a surprising amount of anger when customers feel disappointed.
+Advent calendars have always been a beloved feature of the run-up to Christmas for many — and can spark a surprising amount of anger when customers feel disappointed.
 In Britain, confectionary companies including Celebrations and Cadbury sparked headlines after shoppers were disappointed by the types of goods hiding behind the windows.

 There was also an occasion when an advent calendar by sweet brand Percy Pig angered fans, who were mostly greeted by chocolate behind each door instead of the popular pink gummy sweet.

 The consumer rage can appear particularly fierce when luxury brands, or high prices, are involved.
-In 2017, British YouTuber Zoella, whose real name is Zoe Sugg, was forced to apologize following claims she had ripped off young fans with her Christmas collection, which many described as underwhelming, until the retailer slashed the price from £50 pounds ($66) to £25.
+In 2017, British YouTuber Zoella, whose real name is Zoe Sugg, was forced to apologize following claims she had ripped off young fans with her Christmas collection, which many described as underwhelming, until the retailer slashed the price from 50 pounds ($66) to 25 pounds ($33).

 While the star said she had no input in deciding the retail price, the 12-item calendar, which featured items such as stickers, an envelope of confetti and a bauble, was widely panned “cheap and tacky.”